Joonie86/COBRA-7.3/484/README.md

 * Added support for dynamic memory payloads, 5 of them can be started from "/dev_hdd0/boot_plugins_kernel.txt"
 * Toolchain updated to support dynamic address loading.
 * For applications, you can also mount em, and unmount em separately
+* Stage0 now supports kernel & vsh plugins without Stage2
+* loadoptical flag will be created to ensure optical ps2 media would be played on bc/semi-bc models at all times

 Please review this post for further detail via http://www.psx-place.com/threads/update-4-84-1-starbuged-cfw-includes-new-cobra-8-00-payload-by-habib.22810/